CodeSturgeon/AirCodea/readme.md

 First list the files that Codea knows of, then:
 - If the file is not downloaded, pull the file
 - Get the last known hash of the file, if we don't have one, skip the file
+- If the file is not changed locally or remotely, skip the file
-- If the file is not changed localy, pull the file
+- If the file is not changed locally but it remotely, pull the file
 - If the file is changed locally and not remotely, push the file
 - The file is in conflict, skip the file